ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 PhpStorm [run/debug configurations](https://www.jetbrains.com/help/phpstorm/creating-and-editing-run-debug-configurations.html) require more setup but may be easier and more flexible for some people.

 1. Under the *Run* menu select *Edit configurations*.
-2. Click the *+* in the upper left and choose *PHP Web Application* to create a configuration.
+2. Click the *+* in the upper left and choose *PHP Web Page* to create a configuration.
 Give it a reasonable name.
 3. Create a “server” for the project.
 Make sure *Name* is exactly the same as your host (e.g. `my-site.ddev.site`):
     ![PhpStorm server creation](../../images/phpstorm-config-server-config.png)